 1 – CUT THE CRAP

 Hmm, not very romantic but let’s face it, there’s a lot of waffle in your average groom speech.
-Old fashioned etiquette is partly to blame for making so many speeches generic and boring.
+Old fashioned etiquette is partly to blame for making so many speeches generic and boring – so save yourself a job; ignore all the etiquette guides you may feel compelled to look at.

-The only thing you need to remember is to thank
+The only people you need to thank is

 - everyone for coming